AdriannaLen/adriannalen/README.md

 # Hi There!

 I am a passionate Front End Developer with expertise in HTML, CSS (including Sass/SCSS), JavaScript (ES6+), React.js, and Node.js.
 I thrive on creating engaging and interactive web experiences that delight users.
 My journey in web development has equipped me with the skills to build responsive and visually appealing interfaces.
+Happy to join a team project where a passionate web developer is needed

 ## Expertise